roberrrt-s/ZealousBot/README.md

 ## About

 When forking this repository, create a new `Config.js` file using the [`Config-example.js`](./config/Config-example.js) file provided.
-Please never upload keys or passwords to github.
+Please never upload keys or passwords to GitHub.
+ZealousBot has been created using nodejs v9.11.1 and npm 6.4.1

+ - This repository requires NodeJS and NPM.
+ - Fork this repository
+ - Create your own Config.js
+ - Run `npm install`
+ - Run `nodemon App.js`

 ZealousBot is [GNU licensed](./LICENSE).